Winning In China's HCV Travails

 ...China's first all-oral, interferon- and ribavirin-free HCV treatment regimen.
 In addition, Daklinza has been approved in China for combination use with other agents, including sofosbuvir, for adult patients with HCV genotypes 1-6 infection.
 This is the only all-oral pan-genotypic regimen recommended by China's HCV Prevention and Treatment Guideline.
 Daklinza must not be administered as monotherapy.
 Sofosbuvir is under review by the CFDA, and is not currently licensed in China.

 The release goes on to describe HCV as a significant health issue in China.
-It cites an HCV infected population estimated at 10MM persons.
+It cites an HCV-infected population estimated at 10MM persons.
 Prior to the approval, the Chinese standard of care consisted of interferon-and ribavirin-containing treatments thought to have a cure rate approaching 62%.
 In addition to subpar cure rates, such treatments are reportedly quite unpleasant to endure.

 The Bristol-Myers release proceeds to describe the trial supporting the approval.
 It lists the AEs experienced, noting the regimen was generally well tolerated with only 1% discontinuing because of AEs.

-Bristol-Myers does not break out daklinza revenues in its latest 10-K. They are orders of magnitude less than Gilead's HCV revenues accordingly to the one estimate I have been able to find.
+Bristol-Myers does not break out daklinza revenues in its latest 10-K. They are orders of magnitude less than Gilead's HCV revenues, according to the one estimate I have been able to find.

 Bristol-Myers appears to have a good situation going as the owner of the first CFDA approved modern HCV therapy.
 Nonetheless, I see it as a bit player.
 I suspect it will enjoy some successes for a few months, possibly quarters, until a more compelling therapy gets approved.